Pilot Grant Program

 - Describe what community concern the research question is responsive to, how that concern was identified, how community partners contributed to the development of the research questions, how community partners will participate in study implementation (this could include data collection, development of deliverables, dissemination of results, research translation, etc.), and the plan for communicating project results to community members.

-- Proposals must describe how the research will add to the climate and health literature and how the proposed approach deploys innovative methods to fill identified knowledge gaps.
+- Proposals must describe how the research will add to the literature and how the proposed approach deploys innovative methods to fill identified knowledge gaps.

-- Applications should describe the kinds of climate-focused and health data that they will work with in their application, showing the linkages between climate change solutions and health outcomes.
+- Applications should describe the kinds of environmental and health data that they will work with in their application.

-- Proposals must identify a climate solution that they will study.
+- Proposals must identify a health resilience solution that they will study.

 - Track 2: (3 pages maximum)